Guy Paul Morin: Identification of murderer

 On October 15, 2020, just days past the 36th anniversary of Jessop's death, police identified Jessop's murderer as Calvin Hoover based on DNA evidence and genetic genealogy.
 Hoover died by his own hand in 2015.
 He was 28 in 1984.
 Police said that he was an associate to the family and had a criminal record that was unrelated to the case.
+Calvin Hoover, his wife Heather and Bob Jessop all worked together at Eastern Independent Telecom.
+Calvin Hoover was a cable installer, Heather was a dispatcher, and Bob was the "lead hand" of cable installers.
+Heather Hoover was very close with Janet Jessop.
+Ken Jessop remembers going to the Hoover family home and the Hoover family coming to the Jessop home for barbecues, birthdays and other events.